Child Custody Attorney in San Jose, CA

 • Any history of abuse or neglect by either parent

-• Each parent's willingness and ability to cooperate with the other parent and facilitate the child's relationship with the other parent
+• Each parent's willingness and ability to cooperate with the other parent and foster the child's relationship with the other parent

-• The child's ties to the school, community, and extracurricular activities
+• The child's ties to school, community, and extracurricular activities

 Types of Child Custody in California

-Child custody is the protective care or guardianship of minor children.
+Child custody involves the protective care or guardianship of minor children.
 In California, there are two types of custody: legal and physical.

 Legal Custody